-The assessment of ICT literacy is part of a national plan that is being put in place to monitor and report on student achievement progressively against the National Goals for Schooling in the Twenty-first Century.
-The National Goals and the importance of monitoring student achievement in relation to them were agreed to by all State, Territory and Federal Education Ministers in 1999.
+The assessment of ICT literacy is part of a national plan to monitor and report on student achievement progressively against the National Goals for Schooling in the Twenty-first Century.
+The National Goals and the importance of monitoring student achievement in relation to them were agreed to by all State, Territory and Federal Education Ministers in 1999 and have been reaffirmed in the Melbourne Declaration on the Educational Goals for Young Australians in 2008.